openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credentials`: A JSON array of objects, where each object consists of the following parameters:
   * `ack_id`: REQUIRED.
 A JSON string received in Credential Response or Batch Credential Response.
   * `status`: REQUIRED.
 Status whether the credential issuance was successful or not.
 It MUST be a case sensitive string whose value is either `success`, `failure` or `rejected`. `rejected` is be used when unsuccessful credential issuance was caused by user action.
 In all other cases, `failure` is used.
   * `error_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the error that occurred.
-Values for the `error_description`` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.
+Values for the `error_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

 Below is a non-normative example of an acknowledgement request when credential issuance was successful: